How it all started…

 Through a combination of Earth mindfulness, narrative meditation, a series of physical movements, and taking action to look after the planet, Wayapa® provides a sense of belonging to the Earth while creating holistic well-being.
 Wayapa® is about creating a different lifestyle but for those just starting, it can be done as a physical practice, sitting or standing, or as a narrative meditation to slow us right down to sit in the stillness of nature.

-Jaz is professionally experienced and “highly recommended” in facilitating professional Wellbeing and Art Workshops as provided for Department of Education, Illawarra Aboriginal Health, ANSTO, University of Wollongong, Australian Council of Arts, Bundanon Trust, Esoteric Festival and Welcome to Country.
+Jaz is professionally experienced and “highly recommended” in facilitating professional Wellbeing and Art Workshops as provided for Department of Education, Illawarra Aboriginal Health, ANSTO, University of Wollongong, Australian Council of Arts, Bundanon Trust, Esoteric Festival, Uniting, Google Head Office and Welcome to Country.